NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 To implement SEQ, we make use of combinational logic  and two forms of memory devices: clocked registers (the program counter and the condition code register) and random access memories (RAM: including the register file, the instruction memory and the data memory.)

+Combinational logic:

+Combinational logic consists of ALUs.
 Note that instruction memory is treated as part of combinational logic since it is only used to read instructions.

-Combinational logic:

-Combinational logic consists of ALUs, instruction memories..

 The data memory is written only when an `rmmovl, pushl, or call` instruction is called since they all need  to access data memory.